microsoft/verona/docs/internal/foreign_code.md

 For example, `std::vector<T>` requires that `T` is copy or move constructable but the only constraint on `T` is that it is a type.
 To avoid propagating this problem into Verona code, we require that all template arguments are concrete types *before* reification.
 A Verona generic can wrap a C++ template by providing a closed set of permitted values for the template instantiation.
-If any of these fail, the generic will not valid Verona code, if all of them succeed then the generic is valid for all possible instantiations.
+If any of these fail, the generic will not be valid Verona code, if all of them succeed then the generic is valid for all possible instantiations.

 ### Overloaded operators